Data Visualization and Descriptive Stats

 theme_minimal()

-Categorical Data - Proportion (cont’d)
+Categorical Data - Pie chart for proportion

 Using the wvs_cleaned dataset: